Classes Designed

 -

 In this course, we will analyze the theme of dissent as expressed through American cultural production from the nineteenth century to the present.
-We will approach this subject from an interdisciplinary perspective, intersecting culture and politics, examining patterns of individual and collective dissent that have emerged through literature, journalism, art, film, and music.
+We will approach this subject from an interdisciplinary perspective, intersecting culture and politics, examining patterns of individual and collective dissent that have emerged through poetry, fiction, journalism, art, film, and music.
 Over the course of the semester, we will examine both artists who have experienced government or corporate censure and texts that engage with themes of nonconformity and rebellion, whether against the state or the status quo.
 We will also explore subversive texts, allegories, and idiosyncratic expressions of dissent to show how artists responded to the constraints of their cultural context, not only politically but aesthetically.
 Rather than romanticizing the figure of the rebel, we will think critically about the possibilities and limitations of dissent as aesthetic and political practice.

 -